Interested in joining the BMC?

 Please include the following with the application:

-The applicant is expected to start in fall 2017.
+The applicant is expected to start as soon as possible.

 Appointments to positions at the University of Iceland are made in consideration of the Equal Rights Policy of the University of Iceland.